Progzerek/CigCraft-bot/README.md

 2. Run the main file as it is

+      - install python, and the requrements inside the requirements.txt

       - fill out the .env file with the righ information

       - run the program